omarbelkady/Programming-Basics/README.md

 ### Data Types
     char c= 'c' //this is a Character data type it is denoted in single quotes.
 It takes 1 byte in memory int a = 5; //this is an Integer it has no decimal.
 It takes 4 bytes in memory. float b= 1.234567 // this is called a Float it has a fractional portion and can have up to 7 sig figs past the decimal.
-It takes up, 4 bytes in memory. double d= 18.494483923923 //This is a Double it has a fractional portion and is more precise than a float.
+    It takes up, 4 bytes in memory.

+    double d= 18.494483923923 //This is a Double it has a fractional portion and is more precise than a float.
     It can have up 15 decimal places in precision.
 It takes up 8 bytes in memory

     string d= "Hello" //this is a String or an array of characters it is denoted in double quotes.
 It takes up 2 bytes in memory bool e= true //this is a boolean it can have 2 values either True or False.
 1 meaning True and False meaning 0.
-It takes up
+    It takes up 1 byte of memory.

     #include<iostream>
 	using namespace std;
 	main()
 	{